Skip to main content

 Setting up CI

-Running Cypress in Continuous Integration is almost the same as running it locally in your terminal.
+Running Cypress in CI is almost the same as running it locally in your terminal.
 You generally only need to do two things:

 1. Install Cypress